 If you’re feeling overwhelmed, you might consider asking your friends and family members to help maintain a routine for your cat when you don’t have time.
 If your cat keeps its routine, it’s more likely to be affectionate after you bring your baby home.

-It’s not uncommon to for a cat to act jealous when a new baby is brought into the family.
+It’s not uncommon for a cat to act jealous when a new baby is brought into the family.
 If your cat starts misbehaving seriously during pregnancy, then you may want to seek help from a veterinarian or a professional trainer.
 Many of them offer individual training classes or “baby readiness” classes to help your pet adjust.

 Cats may become more protective and loving during pregnancy.
 According to studies, spending time with a pet animal may improve your mood, lower blood pressure, reduce depression and help you live longer.
 And for more information about how to improve your health, learn all you need to know about nutrition during pregnancy.